Bidder's nearly $2K wins him the big red 'K' from atop the former Lake Street Kmart

 The 50-year-old real estate agent’s bill includes $1,925 for the K, with tax and auction fee swelling the bottom line to $2,339.41.
 And that does not include delivery.

-“My wife was like, ‘What in the world?’ ...
-That’s not coming to this house.’ ” Pieper said about 2 hours after the auction clock struck zero and his final bid for the 900-pound metal letter won out.
+“My wife was like, ‘What in the world? … That’s not coming to this house,’ ” Pieper said about two hours after the auction clock struck zero and his final bid for the 900-pound metal letter won out.

 Pieper said he intends to retrieve the K next week, build a stand for it and “put in our front yard and decorate it with blue lights,” in fond remembrance of Kmart’s decades of running Blue Light Specials that were called out spontaneously and accompanied by a flashing blue light on a pole.